Golf Tutorials

 The Art of the Tape Wrap

 Grip size is one of the most underrated aspects of clubfitting.
-The size of the grip influences how much tension you have in your hands and how they work a lot during the swing.
+The size of the grip influences how much tension you have in your hands and how they work during the swing.
 A standard grip might be perfect for one player but too thin or too thick for another.

 Tiger dials in his grip size using extra layers of grip tape.
 While the exact number has varied slightly over his career, his long-standing "recipe" has been to use double-sided tape with two extra wraps under the grip.
 This builds the grip up slightly to fit his hands perfectly.
 A common misconception is that this makes his grips "midsize."
-They are not, they're simply a "standard" size grip built up to a custom size that's just a fraction a little larger.
+They are not, they're simply a "standard" size grip built up to a custom size that's just a fraction larger.
 It shows that standard off-the-rack sizing isn't always enough for a player obsessed with perfection.

 The Coach's Takeaway: Why Grip Size Matters

-This is a an really good lesson for every golfer.
+This is a really good lesson for every golfer.
 Tweaking your grip size is one of the cheapest and most effective customizations you can make.

-• Grips are too large (thick): This can restrict your ability to release the club a lot properly.
+• Grips are too large (thick): This can restrict your ability to release the club properly.
 Your hands have a harder time turning over, which can lead to a block, a push, or a slice.

 Logo Down and No Distractions